su2code/VandV/rans/flatplate/README.md

 The details of the Zero Pressure Gradient Flat Plate case are taken from the [NASA TMR website](https://turbmodels.larc.nasa.gov/flatplate.html).

+By comparing the SU2 results of the flat plate case against CFL3D and FUN3D on a sequence of refined grids and seeing agreement of key quantities, we can build a high degree of confidence that the SA and SST models are implemented correctly.
+Therefore, the goal of this case is to verify the implementations of the SA and SST models in SU2.

 ## Problem Setup

 Turbulent flow over a zero pressure gradient flat plate is a common test case for the verification of turbulence models in CFD solvers.
 The flow is everywhere turbulent and a boundary layer develops over the surface of the flat plate.
 The lack of separation or other more complex flow phenomena allows turbulence models to predict the flow with a high level of accuracy.